timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-08-10:
+# Objectives for Today 2020-08-11:

-- Updating the Key Performance Indicators
+- Organizing the TODO File a bit better.
-- Weekly Topic for Discord
+- Nightly Builds are still somehow failing...
-- Adding overlays and things to DevLog 006: Reviewing progress
+- More random todo tasks, or particle work.